Senior Angels volunteers

 I’ve heard about congregations or businesses “adopting a route."
 What does that mean?

-When a route is “adopted” that means that a congregation or business has taken on the responsibility and made a commitment to deliver food to seniors on an assigned route on a weekly basis.
+When a route is “adopted,” a congregation or business makes a commitment to deliver food to seniors on an assigned route on a weekly basis.
 Most of the adopted routes appoint a coordinator who creates a schedule for the congregation/business members to deliver a particular route each week.

 Can volunteer hours count towards my school’s requirements for community service?